 - Fill symbols: simple fills, line fills, marker fills, random marker fills, picture fills and gradient fills

 The SLYR plugin exposes support for ESRI “.style” databases within the QGIS browser panel.
 When the plugin is enabled, .style files are shown when navigating through the browser.
 Double clicking these files opens a “style browser” window showing the symbols and color ramps embedded inside that .style file, allowing users to save the converted symbols to their local symbol libraries:

-SLYR also adds some Processing tools for working with .style databases, allowing symbol conversion to be executed in batches or included within graphical models:
+SLYR also adds Processing tools for working with .style databases, allowing symbol conversion to be executed in batches or included within graphical models:

 Unsupported symbol types

 The following ArcGIS symbol types or settings are not supported by QGIS:

 When support for these missing features are added to the QGIS application itself, the SLYR plugin will be upgraded to add conversion support for them.

 As described in Open Source Pledge, the community edition of the SLYR plugin includes this functionality.

 The SLYR plugin adds direct support for working with vector LYR files within QGIS, allowing automatic conversion of common layer properties such as layer paths and symbology.
 LYR conversion does not rely on any external tools, and is not dependent on installation of any ArcGIS products!

 When opening LYR files, SLYR automatically converts the following layer properties to their QGIS equivalent: